-Many people assume that anime is for kids.
+Many people assume that anime is for families and kids.
 There’s nothing complicated about something that’s a cartoon, right?
 Wrong!
 Wrong on so many accounts!
-Anime has many different facets that makes each anime much more complicated than anybody could ever imagine.
-A major facet of anime that seems to be often overlooked is anime families.
+Anime has many different facets that makes each one much more complicated than anybody could ever imagine.
+A major facet about anime that seems to be often overlooked is anime families.

 You’d assume that just because it’s an anime, the families are simple, but that’s far from the case.
 Just like in reality, every familial situation differs and affects each individual in a different way.
 Anime families are surprisingly complex which adds additional layers to the overall story of the anime.
 Let us discuss the types of anime family dynamics that have existed in anime for generations and we’ll see just how “childish” anime really is.
 But be warned, there may be spoilers ahead.

 A common situation in anime families is one where the main character is an orphan or his or her parents are absent.
 When the parents are absent, the children may reference their parents in passing or we are made to believe that the child is somehow surviving on their own without any further explanation.
 But they’re alive so someone must be taking care behind the scenes, right?

 Traditionally, in Japan, fathers are often not expected to be involved in child rearing nor is their presence at home before a certain time of day deemed acceptable.
 Mothers are expected to tend to all of a child’s needs, but in the case that a mother is working as well, the child is left to fend for his or herself (though the parents will usually take care of the finances).
 Note, this is actually an artifact of the inherent sexism in anime, manga, and comics in general.